NVIDIA-AI-IOT/tao-toolkit-triton-apps/docs/configuring_the_client.md

 that is being served.
 As seen in the sample, a classification model has 1 input node `input_1` and 1 output node `predictions/Softmax`

-All the parameters defined the `input` and `output` elements remain the same for any image classification model trained using TLT, except for the dims.
+All the parameters defined the `input` and `output` elements remain the same for any image classification model trained using TAO Toolkit, except for the dims.
 You may derive the dimensions of the input and output nodes as follows:

 1. For `input_1`, the parameter `dims` is the input dimensions of the model in C, H, W order (where C = Channels, H = height, W = Width).
-   This parameter should be indentical to the dimension mentioned to `-d` option of the `tlt-converter`.
+   This parameter should be indentical to the dimension mentioned to `-d` option of the `tao-converter`.

 2. For `predictions/Softmax`, the parameter `dims` is the output dimension of the coverage blob in C, H, W order.
 The value for the dimensions can be calculated as C = number of classes, H = 1 , W = 1